 - Click Review My Account.
 Enter the User ID and PIN.
 The User ID is the library card number of the account you are checking.
 If you don’t know the PIN, call the library and we’ll be happy to tell you, or you can click Forgot your PIN and we will email it to the address on file.

 You will be able to see what’s checked out, when the items are due back, if anything is overdue or if there are fines on the account.
 You can also tell if any holds have been placed and whether or not they are available.
 You can even cancel them if you want.

 Your interaction makes a difference

 - Talk to your child about their visit to the library and ask to see what they borrowed.
 Your family can designate a special place in your home for library materials.
-That way you can easily keep an eye on what’s been borrowed and when the items
+That way you can easily keep an eye on what’s been borrowed and when the items are due back.

 - Some parents choose to be the keeper of their child’s library cards.
 We often see moms or dads with a bundle of cards on their key chains.

 You are your child’s best advocate

 We believe it is essential for you to take an active role in guiding your child’s use of the library.
 Children ten (10) years of age and younger must be accompanied by a parent/guardian or assigned a chaperon age fourteen (14) or older.